stablekernel/aqueduct/source/docs/http/request_sink.md

 The number of isolates defaults to 3.
 An application will spawn that many isolates and create an instance of `RequestSink` for each.
 When an HTTP request is received, one of the isolates - and its `RequestSink` - will receive the request while the others will never see it.
 Each isolate works independently of each other, running as their own "web server" within a web server.
 Because a `RequestSink` initializes itself in the exact same way on each isolate, each isolate behaves exactly the same way.

 An isolate can't share memory with another isolate.
-Therefore, each `RequestSink` instance has its own set of resources, like database connections.
+Therefore, each `RequestSink` instance has its own set of services, like database connections.
 This behavior also makes connection pooling implicit - the connections are effectively pooled by the fact that there is a pool of `RequestSink`s.
 If a `RequestSink` creates a database connection and an application is started with four isolates, there will be four database connections total.

-However, there are times where you want your own pool or you want to share a single resource across multiple isolates.
+However, there are times where you want your own pool or you want to share a single service across multiple isolates.
 For example, an API that must register with some other server (like in a system with an event bus) or must maintain a single persistent connection (like the error pipe to Apple's Push Notification Service or a streaming connection to Nest).
-These types of resources should be instantiated in `initializeApplication`.
+These types of services should be instantiated in `initializeApplication`.

 ## The Application Object